UnaBiz/unashield/docs/hardware.md

 | **1** | **0** | **X** | **OUTPUT** | **NO** | **Output Low** |
 | **1** | **1** | **X** | **OUTPUT** | **NO** | **Output High** |

-(02) Can UnaShield work as a breakout board?
+### (02) Can UnaShield work as a breakout board?
 UnaShield can be the breakout board of the onboard SIGFOX module.
 Only five pin need to connect, so that the SIGFOX module can be controlled by any external MCU or integrated to any existed system.

-‧Power Pins：3V3, 5V, GND
+#### Power Pins：3V3, 5V, GND

-‧UART Interface：UART-TX (D4), UART-RX (D5)
+#### UART Interface：UART-TX (D4), UART-RX (D5)

 Both the 3V3 and 5V UART signaling levels are acceptable.
 The onboard level-shifting circuit regulates the 5V UART signaling to 3V3, the nominal power level of onboard SIGFOX module.

-(03) Can UART-Interface reuse?
+### (03) Can the UART Interface be reused?

 The D4 & D5 pins are the UART interface on UnaShield, used to communicate with the onboard SIGFOX module.
 UART interface is dedicated for communication between two terminals only, so D4 & D5 can’t be connected for any other usages.

-(04) Can I2-Interface reuse?
+### (04) Can the I2C Interface be reused?

 The A4 & A5 pins are the I2C interface on UnaShield, used to communicate with the onboard sensors & the Grove connector #1 as well.
 I2C interface works in daisy-chain mode, which means each terminal owns a unique address.
 The message transmitted with the unique address of the receiver, so that only one of the terminals in the daisy-chain can catch and decode the message.
 Any I2C device with a unique and distinguishable address can connect to these two pins with parallel connection.

-(05) Can A2 & A3 reuse?
+### (05) Can the Grove Connector #2 Interface (A2 & A3) be reused?

 The A2 & A3 pins are connected to Grove connector #2 for any possible extension via Grove interface.
 In case the Grove connector #2 is un-used, the A2 & A3 can be reserved for any analog connection.

-(06) Can D8 & D9 reuse?
+### (06) Can D8 & D9 be reused?

 The D8 & D9 pins are assigned to be the user programmable LED control.
 Remove the short-jumper on J203 will disable the LED function, and then D8 & D9 will be free for any digital connection.

-(08) Any general rule to decide if a used pin reusable?
+### (08) What's the guideline for deciding if a pin is reusable?

 Any unexpected inputs make the collision and failure.
 Except the protocol like I2C, which supports daisy-chain connection, each pin can only be assigned to one function.
-Can’t be reused until the default function has been deactivated
+Can’t be reused until the default function has been deactivated.

-(09) Any limited on the IO pin?
+### (09) Any limitations on the I/O pins?

 UnaShield is a shield for Arduino platform.
-All the IO pins derive from the MCU on Arduino platform.
-Maximal current for each IO pin is 40mA on Arduino UNO R3.
+All the I/O pins derive from the MCU on Arduino platform.
+Maximal current for each I/O pin is 40mA on Arduino UNO R3.

-(10) How to activate the UnaShield on SIGFOX backend?
+### (10) How to activate the UnaShield?

-Follow the steps mentioned at https://bit.ly/unashieldact to activate your UnaShield.
-Each UnaShield activated at https://bit.ly/unashieldact can get two-year subscription for free.
+Follow the steps here to activate your UnaShield: (https://bit.ly/unashieldact)[https://bit.ly/unashieldact]

+Each UnaShield activated will get two years of free Sigfox subscription.

-(11) What is the warranty for UnaShield?
+### (11) What is the warranty for UnaShield?

 The UnaShield is covered by a 3-month warranty, one-for-one exchange.
 Proof of purchase must be produced upon exchange.

 ## UnaShield Developer Page

-All the Arduino library and sample codes are ready for download at https://bit.ly/unashield
+All the Arduino library and sample codes are ready for download at (https://bit.ly/unashield)[https://bit.ly/unashield]

 ## Getting the UnaShield

-To order the UnaShield, please contact UnaBiz： ‧Singapore
+To order the UnaShield, please contact UnaBiz：

+### Singapore

 Ms. Kimberley Thong

 Business Development Manager

 Kimberley.thong@unabiz.com

-‧Taiwan and Rest of the World
+### Taiwan and Rest of the World

 Mr. Nicolas Baele

 Global Account Manager

 Nicolas.baele@unabiz.com